cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 that the security of OPAQUE is formally proved in {{OPAQUE}} under a strong model of aPAKE security assuming the security of the OPRF function and of the underlying key-exchange protocol.
-In turn, the security of DH-OPRF is proven in the random oracle model under the One-More Diffie-Hellman assumption {{JKKX16}}.
+In turn, the security of the OPRF protocol from {{I-D.irtf-cfrg-voprf}} is proven in the random oracle model under the One-More Diffie-Hellman assumption {{JKKX16}}.

 Best practices regarding implementation of cryptographic schemes apply to OPAQUE.
 Particular care needs to be given to the